daniela1998/MBDM-Group-1/README.md

 ## Introduction

-In the folder (MBDM-Group 1),  can find group 1's submission for the final project of EPA141 Model-based decision-making course.
+In the folder (MBDM-Group 1),  is group 1's submission for the final project of EPA141 Model-based decision-making course.

 This README file is to help a first-time user understand what it is about and how they might be able to use it.